 Tasks make up the individual pieces of work that need to be done in order to produce each deliverable.

-We'll go into much more detail about task management in Part 2 of this guide.
+We'll go into much more detail about task management in the next section of this guide.
 For now, you just need to know that every piece of work completed in a project will need to be tied to a task.

 Pro Tip: Make your goals SMART.